Solar Monitoring Software Comparison

 So far, only meteocontrol and QOS offer a draft version of an error cost calculation.
 Based on empirical values and error categories first loss calculations can be estimated.
 Soyltic does it this way:

 Like many software providers, Solytic plans to offer this feature in the near future.
 The accuracy of the calculation depends, of course, largely on the customer's willingness to share internal information (e.g. hourly rates for service personnel).

 Satellite and sensor data are used to calculate the local solar radiation at the location of solar assets.
 This target value is currently available at all compared software providers (Ensight by Envision only uses sensor data, no satellite data).
 See how Solytic does it:

 Solytic uses satellite and sensor data to calculate the specific target AC performance of an asset.
 In addition to the irradiation values, system parameters such as the orientation and inclination of the modules and the geoposition of the system are also taken into account.
 This is how the technical yield target value is calculated.
 If a asset produces less than technically possible in the long term, there is usually a need for a response.
 By dynamically weighing the various factors, the system learns continuously and the calculation becomes more accurate over time.

-Calculating the Performance Ratio, which is based on satellite measurements, generates meaningful results when looking at a longer period of time - usually one year.
+Calculated based on satellite measurements, the Performance Ratio generates meaningful results when looking at a longer period of time - usually one year.
 If, however, measurement data are collected on-site, the theoretically achievable yield can be properly approximated and thus shorter time periods can also be considered.

 The performance ratio can also be used to compare investments operating in different (climatic) regions or to draw conclusions about losses.
 Ideally, it can be even used to make statements about degradation, i.e. the reduction in hardware performance over time.
 However, this requires high measurement accuracy and constant comparison with the ambient conditions.